B-Audrey/date-picker-lib/README.md

 - labelText: string,
 - inputName: string, (sera utilisé pour récupérer la valeur dans un formulaire non contrôlé)
 - isRequired: boolean,
-- returnFormat: DatePickerReturnFormats, (cette valeur est une enum avec les valeurs suivantes : zuluString, string, localeUtc, number)
+- returnFormat: string, (cette valeur est une doit contenir l'une des valeurs suivantes : zuluString, string, localeUtc, number)
 - setDate?: Dispatch<SetStateAction<any>> (c'est la fonction optionnelle si vous voulez utiliser un formulaire contrôlé)

 ## Style

 Style is wrapped in a block with the class .date-picker, you can use it to override it locally as needed.
 You must use the css file provided in the lib to have the correct style Font family is not included in the css file, you can use the one you want input is displayed as a block and will take 100% of the width of its container

 -------------------------------------------------

 Le style est englobé dans un bloc ayant pour class .date-picker, vous pouvez l'utiliser pour le surcharger localement selon vos besoins